bootstrap-vue/bootstrap-vue/src/components/modal/README.md

             }
           })
         ])
-        // We must pass the generated vNodes as arrays this.$bvModal.msgBoxOk([messageVNode], {
+        // We must pass the generated VNodes as arrays this.$bvModal.msgBoxOk([messageVNode], {
           title: [titleVNode],
           buttonSize: 'sm',